Why Did New Art Movements Develop In The Years Following World War 1?

 New Art Movements and World War 1 1914 to 1918

 World War 1 sent a shockwave through the world, especially in Europe, where the war was fought.
-Many called it the Great War and volunteered to sign up for the war as they believed in the war.
+Many called it the Great War and volunteered to sign up for the war as they believed in it.
 But, if they were lucky enough to return from the war, they forever changed many of these same men and women.

 World War I was a fierce war, as all wars are.
 But in this war, also known as the Great War of 1914 to 1918, saw young men consistently cut to pieces by machine guns.
 The soldiers sat in disease-infested trenches where many died from starvation or disease.

 There were 20 million deaths and 21 million people wounded during World War 1.
 Of these 20 million deaths, about 9.7 million were military personnel and just over 10 million civilians.
-Russia had the highest number of casualties even though they withdrew from the war earlier than others.
+Russia had the highest number of casualties even though it withdrew from the war earlier than others.

-World War 1 or the Great War was extraordinarily bloody and terrifying.
+World War 1 or the Great War, was extraordinarily bloody and terrifying.
 Added to this was that many of the deaths were not due to the battle but to famine and disease.

 It was a war that changed the world forever; there were so many first World War 1 that it changed how wars are fought.